-Table A.10: Panel B. Results from matching exercises.
+Table A.9: Panel B. Results from matching exercises.

-% ote
+% NSDAP vo ote

 (1) (2) (3)

 Base Entropy CEM

-=1, if more than 80% households directly exposed \times post march 0.996 0.971 1.155
+=1, if more than 80% households directly exposed × post march 0.996 0.971 1.030

-[0.254] [0.243] [0.266]
+[0.254] [0.243] [0.269]

 Election & polling station FEs Yes Yes Yes

 Demographic controls \times election FEs Yes Yes Yes

 Street controls \times election FEs Yes Yes Yes

-R^2 0.915 0.921 0.914
+R^2 0.915 0.921 0.917

-Mean dep. var.: 30.417 30.417 30.794
+Mean dep. var.: 30.417 30.417 31.096

-Observations 3110 3110 2355
+Observations 3110 3110 2295

 Note: Robustness: Entropy balancing and Coarsened Exact Matching.
 Treatment variable is dummy = 1 if more than 80% of households assigned to polling station are located within 200m of Nazi march (109 polling stations are treated).
 Panel A: Difference in covariates in polling stations with share of households located within 200m of Nazi march below and above 80%.
 Cols.
 1-2: average before re-weighting.
 Cols.
 3-4: average after re-weighting with the formula of Hainmueller (2012).
 Panel B: Regressions results with entropy balancing and Coarsened Exact Matching.
 Dependent variable is the share of NSDAP votes.
 Col. 1: Baseline estimates.
 Col. 2: Estimates after entropy balancing.
 Col. 3: Estimates on the sub-sample of polling stations matched by the Coarsened Exact Matching algorithm.
-We find exact matches within cells defined by number of voters (5 categories), share of households with telephone (5 categories), share of households with heating (above 0 / 0) and share of blue collar workers (5 categories).
+We find exact matches within cells defined by number of voters (split into quartiles), share of households with telephone (split into quartiles), share of households with heating (above 0 / 0) and share of blue collar workers (split into quartiles).
 In all specifications we control for polling station and election fixed effects as well as for street and demographic characteristics interacted with election fixed effects.
+We use the main panel of 1932 and 1933 elections.
 Standard errors clustered at polling station level in brackets.